wp-plugins/really-simple-image-widget/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easiest way to add images in your sidebar
+Easiest way to add image in your sidebar

 == Description ==

 Really Simple Image Widget is the easiest way to add image in your sidebar.
+Chose image from your Media, save it and done.

 == Installation ==